Become a Contestant

 Did You Know?

-* Each year, the Miss America Organization makes available more than $45 million in cash and tuition scholarship assistance.
+* Each year, the Miss America Organization makes available millions in cash and tuition scholarship assistance.
 Click here for more information about Miss America scholarships.

 *Patricia Northrup, Miss California 1992, is a commercial overseas pilot and a second lieutenant in the Air National Guard.
 Thanks to her local and state Miss America scholarships, she attended college and the nation's top commercial flight school.
 She was awarded the AECT Commander's Trophy, Distinguished Graduate Award and the Flying Training Award in 1997 and was the number one officer in a class of 80 at the Academy of Military Sciences in 1996.